 6. Comfortable clothing for the night.
 We recommend dressing in layers.
 Sweatshirts and warm clothing may be needed.

-7. Optional: a camera, an eye mask (the Gallery's display cases are lit during the night)
+7. Optional: a camera, a flashlight, an eye mask (the Gallery's display cases are lit during the night)

 Recommended: label your belongings with your name/phone number before arrival.